QuentinRa/blog.quentinra.dev/info/js/syntax/operators.md

 [Go back](../index.md#basic-syntax)

-Every usual operator is available, but you should be careful when checking the equality as we got two operators which are working differently (strict/non strict comparison).
+Every usual operator is available, but you should be careful when checking the equality as we got two operators which are working differently (strict/non-strict comparison).

 * `=` (assignation)
 * `+`, `-`, `*`, `/`